Rule files for masking

 Units

-The following values are valid: Centimeters, Decimal degrees, Decimeters, Feet, Inches, Kilometers, Meters, Miles, Millimeters, Nautical Miles, Points, Yards
+Specifies the size units.
+The following values are valid: Centimeters, Decimal degrees, Decimeters, Feet, Inches, Kilometers, Meters, Miles, Millimeters, Nautical Miles, Points, and Yards.

 Type

-The following values are valid: Convex_Hull, Box, Exact_Simplified, Exact
+Specifies the type of mask.
+The following values are valid: Convex_Hull, Box, Exact_Simplified, and Exact.

 Simplify

-The following table contains further details on the elements and attributes of a Rule element.
+The following table contains details for the elements and attributes of a Rule element:

 Element attributes